Qprah/SE-3350-UPlanner-APP/README.md

 - [YouTube Video](https://www.youtube.com/watch?v=8TsD6c_cBf8)

 ## Prerequisites and Planning Logic
-We use an adjacency matrix to construct a directed graph (digraph) representing course prerequisite relations.
-This helps in calculating required and completed courses.
+Used an adjacency matrix data strucutre to construct a directed graph (digraph) representing course prerequisite relations.
+This helps in calculating required and completed courses for the program.

 ### Adjacency Matrix Example